-Short-term investments available for sale were approximately \$15.7 million and \$14.3 million as of June 30, 2019 and December 31, 2018, respectively, and consist of corporate debt securities.
+Investments in debt securities available for sale with a fair value of \$9,887,455 and \$7,985,886 as of March 31, 2020 and December 31, 2019, respectively, consist of corporate debt securities.
 These investments are valued at estimated fair value, with unrealized gains and losses reported as a separate component of stockholders' equity in accumulated other comprehensive loss.

-Securities available for sale are evaluated periodically to determine whether a decline in their value is other than temporary.
+Investments in debt securities available for sale are evaluated periodically to determine whether a decline in their value is other than temporary.
 The term "other than temporary" is not intended to indicate a permanent decline in value.
 Rather, it means that the prospects for near term recovery of value are not necessarily favorable, or that there is a lack of evidence to support fair values equal to, or greater than, the carrying value of the security.
 Management reviews criteria such as the magnitude and duration of the decline, as well as the reasons for the decline, to predict whether the loss in value is other than temporary.
 Once a decline in value is determined to be other than temporary, the value of the security is reduced and a corresponding charge to earnings is recognized.